ytoyama/ttic-report/notes.md

 in Japan.
 So, I needed to buy medicine againt it.
 They were pretty expensive by 30 dollars per bottle.

+We did not have any difficulty to get good foods around TTIC.
+There are many shops and restaurants around it.
+In an early week, some students at TTIC took us to a Asian noodle restaurant called Noodles.
+I ordered a Singapore noodle and it was really good.
+I also became relieved because it was confirmed that we can get some Asian foods there.

 ## Study